+Our offering

+We offer a unique suite of products and services that facilitate collaborative research to unlock meaning and insight.
+These will be developed according to the needs of our target groups.

+Solution

+Key actions

+High-Throughput Data analysis

+Maintain existing HTC services; ensure a high-level of reliability and improve integration with VREs

+- > Simplify integration with VREs (technical, processes)

+- > Promote SLA-based resource provision

+- > Support different types of AAI

+Federated Cloud

-Our offering Solution We offer a unique suite of products and services that facilitate collabo unlock meaning and insight.
-These will be developed according to the groups.
-Key actions High-Throughput Data analysis Maintain existing HTC services; ensure a high-level of reliability and improve integration with VREs > Simplify integration with VREs (technical, processes) > Promote SLA-based resource provision > Support different types of AAI Federated Cloud Consolidate laaS services and improve usability; introduce a key set of PaaS that can be dynamically deployed and operated > Expand the capabilities supported by the laaS cloud (e.g. support for Docker, dynamic network) > Integrate a number of PaaS (e.g. genomics, text mining, statistics) > Improve certification of compliance of interfaces to standards > EGI affiliated resource providers focus on expanding capacity Federated Open Data processing Integrate a generic easy-to-use platform that allows users to share, discover, and process open data.
-The platform also provides interfaces to existing storage solutions > Identify a key set of services to support key research infrastructures and the long tail of science > Demonstrate scalability and reliability of technologies; involve user communities > Release new services as part of the EGI service catalogue > Ensure alignment and integration with capabilities from other e-infrastructures
+Consolidate IaaS services and improve usability; introduce a key set of PaaS that can be dynamically deployed and operated

+- > Expand the capabilities supported by the laaS cloud (e.g. support for Docker, dynamic network) - > Integrate a number of PaaS (e.g. genomics, text mining, statistics) - > Improve certification of compliance of interfaces to standards - > EGI affiliated resource providers focus on expanding capacity

+Federated Open Data processing

+Integrate a generic easy-to-use platform that allows users to share, discover, and process open data.
+The platform also provides interfaces to existing storage solutions

+- > Identify a key set of services to support key research infrastructures and the long tail of science - > Demonstrate scalability and reliability of technologies; involve user communities - > Release new services as part of the EGI service catalogue - > Ensure alignment and integration with capabilities from other einfrastructures